 The Commission and its staff continued as the investigative arm of the Governor and Cabinet as the Board of Executive Clemency.
-Clemency Rule revisions were adopted effective January 1, 1992, which expanded the Commission's duties in regard to capital cases and female inmates claiming the "battered woman syndrome".
-There continues to be an increase in requests for clemency as a result of more incarcerated offenders being ineligible for any other form of early release consideration.
+There has been a continued increase in clemency work load generally, but an intensive increase in capitol cases and female inmates claiming the "battered woman syndrome".